The fractional logarithmic Schr\"{o}dinger operator: properties and functional spaces: Functional setting for the Dirichlet problems

 \section{Functional setting for the Dirichlet problems}

 In this section, we set up the functional analytic framework for the study of Dirichlet problems involving to the operator $\logrels$ in domain.
 We aim at investigating properties of bilinear forms and the operator $\logrels$ from a variational point of view.
+Let $\Omega$ be an open set of $\R^N$ and $u,v\in \cC^{\alpha}_c(\R^N)$ understood as functions defined on $\R^N$for some $\alpha\in (0,1)$.